 Convert PDF files to the OFX format: PDF2OFX

-OFX format has the transaction ID (reference ID), when QIF does not.
-Reference ID (when supplied by your bank) allows to skip already imported transactions.
+OFX format has the transaction ID (reference ID) when QIF does not.
+Reference ID (when supplied by your bank) allows you to skip already imported transactions.

 ProperSoft converters support reference ID and if not supplied, generate it to be unique to guarantee the import for all transactions.